ReSound and Oticon are two companies that produce some of the most advanced hearing aids out there. But which one of these brands is right for you?

 On the other hand, ReSound strives to make its hearing aids both accessible and functional.
 There are many pieces of technology that can only be found in ReSound devices such as made-for-iPhone technology.
 Which company is right for you will depend on your specific needs.

-Hearing aids from ReSound come in many different styles, from behind-the-ear styles to hearing aids that fit invisibly in the ear canal.
+ReSound hearing aids come in many different styles, from behind-the-ear styles to hearing aids that fit invisibly in the ear canal.
 Two pieces of technology that really make ReSound hearing aids stand out are Spatial Sense Technology and 360-degree sound.
 Together, these aim to mimic a more natural type of hearing.
 The 360-degree sound makes it possible to hear in all directions without turning your head.
 Spatial Sense Technology makes it easier to tell which direction sounds are coming from, as the human ear is normally able to distinguish.

 ReSound also has a vast library of different apps and accessories to enhance your hearing aid usage further.
 The accessories include microphones, streamers, and more.
 ReSound’s apps also allow you to track the hearing aid’s battery and change its volume, so you can make adjustments without seeing a specialist.
 The hearing aids are equipped with Bluetooth connectivity, which lets you stream the sounds of your TV or phone directly to the aid.